MESH-Model/MESH_Whitegull/ReadMe.md

 - Point mode at the OBS site is in progress as of Dec.
 20, 2019
   - Will test out frozen soil algorithm
 - GRU-based setup to be developed at a later date

-## Decisions to be made
-- GRU selection
-  - By ecodistrict, landcover, etc?
-  - Propose 2 GRUs (by ecodistrict), based on results by Mkandla (Scenarios 4 and 5), as well as the methodology used in Davison et al 2016 (though Davison had basin-wide veg. parameters but different soils per GRU)
-- Forcing data:
-  - Source(s): OJP and OBS?
-  - Gridded or uniform (or by Ecozone)?
-  - Period of interest?
-- Algorithms to use (e.x. runoff, baseflow, frozen soils, etc.)

 ### Data Sources used in Davison et al 2016
 | Data Type     | Source | Notes  |